 Figure 3 – Multiple Vibration Based Life models from active faults across a farm are combined in a single plot.
 When managing a site with several failing components the Vibration Based Life forecast is very handy for planning multiple repairs.

-Join our Free Webinar and learn how to save money on your wind fleet O&M by detecting failures well in advance and forecasting the remaining useful life by optimising repairs.
+Watch the webinar recording below and learn how to save money on your wind fleet O&M by detecting failures well in advance and forecasting the remaining useful life by optimising repairs.